-15 Also, see section 66 (When no transfer duty on trust acquisition or trust surrender).
+Also, see section 66 (When no transfer duty on trust acquisition or trust surrender).

+Public Trustee Act 1978, section 59, (Compromise of actions by or on behalf of persons under a legal disability claiming moneys or damages valid only with sanction of court or public trustee)

-- (a) the transfer, or agreement for the transfer, of dutiable property from the trustee of a trust created under the Public Trustee Act 1978, section 59, 16 to the beneficiary of the trust; or - (b) the surrender of a trust interest of the beneficiary as a result of the transfer or agreement for the transfer.
+(b) the surrender of a trust interest of the beneficiary as a result of the transfer or agreement for the transfer.